jfrog/jfrog-vscode-extension/README.md

 4. [Start](#using-the-extension) using the extension

 ## Set Up a FREE JFrog Environment in the Cloud
 Need a FREE JFrog environment in the cloud, so that VS Code can connect to it?
 Just run one of the following commands in your terminal.
-The commands will do the following.
+The commands will do the following:

 1. Install JFrog CLI on your machine.
 2. Create a FREE JFrog environment in the cloud for you.